 “I would like a clear, strong message in defense of the euro project and an affirmation of the sustainability of the public debt of all the European countries that are subject to discussion at the moment,” Rajoy told reporters in comments carried on state broadcaster TVE today.

-Rajoy said there is a serious risk that investors will stop lending to Spain or charge “astronomical prices” after the extra yield investors demand to hold Spanish debt instead of German bonds widened to a euro-era record of 5.07 percentage points amid investors’ concern about banks’ bad assets and a possible Greek exit of the euro area.
+Rajoy said there is a serious risk that investors will stop lending to Spain or charge “astronomical prices” after the extra yield investors demand to hold Spanish debt instead of German bonds widened to a euro-era record of 5.07 percentage points amid investors’ concern about banks’ bad assets and a possible Greek exit from the euro area.

-The yield on Spain’s benchmark 10-year bond rose 13 basis points to 6.48 percent, compared with less than 5 percent early March, before Rajoy’s People’s Party government said the country will miss its 2012 budget deficit target.
+The yield on Spain’s benchmark 10-year bond rose as high as 6.51 percent today, compared with less than 5 percent in early March before Rajoy’s People’s Party government said the country will miss its 2012 budget deficit target.
 Borrowing costs rose as the Spanish Treasury aims to sell as much as 2.5 billion euros ($3.2 billion) in bonds maturing in 2015 and 2016 tomorrow.

 To contact the reporter on this story: Angeline Benoit in Madrid at email@example.com